LUMCMRI/mri_safety_cases/en_US/CochleairImplantaat/case.md

 ![](cochlear_implant.jpg) You receive a request for a 3T brain scan.
 The patient's medical record tells you she has a Nucleus cochlear implant, type CI422.
-Check [MRISafety.com](http://www.mrisafety.com), yfor example search the list for *cochlear nucleus*.
+Check [MRISafety.com](http://www.mrisafety.com), for example search the list for *cochlear nucleus*.
 Also try and search the internet directly for information about this implant.